Skip to content

 There are several excellent schools here that offer an exceptional level of education.
 Some of them are the Grauer School, Hillcrest Public School, IES Hillcrest, San Diego High School, and San Diego City College.

 A very good network of bus lines covers public transport.
 Trolleys, trains, and taxis are also available.
 If you drive your own car, you can expect heavy traffic and crowds both day and night.
+Learn about living in San Diego.

 La Jolla